mobilewebup/django-tel/README.txt

   <a href="tel:+18002289669">800-2-Buy-Now</a>

-The tel filter knows how to trim numbers with too many digits... useful for over-long mnemonics:
+The tel filter trims numbers with too many digits...  useful for over-long mnemonics:

   {{"800-BUY-IT-NOW"|tel}}